Freeberg, Ernest

 Ernest Freeberg

-Professor | American History
+Professor Emeritus | American History

-He offers graduate and undergraduate courses on American social and cultural history, American religion, antebellum reform and abolitionism, historical methods, and the history of the First Amendment and the impact of war on democracy.
+He offered graduate and undergraduate courses on American social and cultural history, American religion, antebellum reform and abolitionism, historical methods, and the history of the First Amendment and the impact of war on democracy.

-Freeberg is a Distinguished Lecturer for the Organization of American Historians, and has produced a number of public radio documentaries on historical themes.
-His research has been supported by grants from the American Council of Learned Societies, the Huntington Library, the Winterthur Museum, Newberry Library, the Gilder Lehrman Institute of American History, the Spencer Foundation, Emory University’s Center for Humanistic Inquiry, and others.
+Freeberg is a Distinguished Lecturer for the Organization of American Historians, has produced a number of public radio documentaries on historical themes.
+His research has been supported by grants from the American Council of Learned Societies, the Huntington Library, the Winterthur Museum, the Newberry Library, the Gilder Lehrman Institute of American History, the Spencer Foundation, Emory University’s Center for Humanistic Inquiry, and others.
 He has served as Chief Reader and test development committee member for the College Board’s Advanced Placement U.S. History exam.

 Selected Publications